 Welcome to Raja Ampat – an incredible tropical destination with endless white sand beaches lined with coconut trees and crystal-clear blue waters.
 Raja Ampat is stunning above water, but it is diving Raja Ampat that draws tourists to the area every year.

-Known as the most diverse marine eco system in the world these warm tropical waters offer the best diving experience for divers of all levels.
+Known as the most diverse marine ecosystem in the world, these warm tropical waters offer the best diving experience for divers of all levels.

 Raja Ampat is known for its incredibly diverse marine life and the large number of dive sites the area has to offer.
-While every dive site has unique attractions and worth the visit, we have compiled a list of our favourites.
+While every dive site has unique attractions that make it worth the visit, we have compiled a list of our favourites.

 Table of Contents

 Near the Fam Islands in the West of Raja Ampat, three inconspicuous islands give no indication that one of the most biodiverse dive sites in the world lies below.
 Melissa’s Garden is a shallow large pinnacle with gentle slopes that stretch between the above islands.
 The fields of coral that grow on the reef are hugely impressive.

 Imagine a sea of colours as far as the eye can see!
 With coral groups of the same colour all growing together, it is easy to think that the corals at Melissa’s Garden were planted.
 Thousands of fish swim among the colourful hard coral growths and divers often comment there is almost too much to see and take in.
 This site is all that makes Raja Ampat the best diving destination in the world.

 Sauwandarek Jetty is an utterly unique dive site.
 From the large schools of fish under the jetty to the massive turtles that make their homes in the sloping reef, there is always so much to see.